sosy-lab/benchexec/doc/multiproperty.md

 ### Set multi-property verification mode
 In order to use multi-property verification in `benchexec` attribute `kind` of `<propertyfile>` tag should be set to `multiproperty` value.
-If this attribute is not set (by default) or set to the other value then all specified properties will be considered as a single composite property.
+By default value `composite` (check all specified properties as a single composite property) is used.

 ### Specify several properties
 The property file (which is specified by `<propertyfile>` tag)